NJF IN THE COMMUNITY

 Result: Ashland High School has a new entryway that provides a secure environment for the students and staff.
 This new entryway also creates a more updated look for the high school that match recent additions completed on other parts of the school.

-Charity/Cause: Cat Lovers of Ashland County
+Charity/Cause: Cat and Dog Overpopulation in Ashland County

-The Norma June Foundation has partnered with Quick Fix Low-Cost Spay/Neuter Clinic in Medina to offer a discount voucher to 200 Ashland County Residents who bring a cat in to be spayed or neutered.
+The Norma June Foundation has partnered with Quick Fix Low-Cost Spay/Neuter Clinic in Medina to offer a discount voucher to Ashland County Residents who bring a cat or dog in to be spayed or neutered.
 Quick Fix is also offering a low-cost wellness option for residents that would like discounts on vaccinations, flea and worm treatments, nail trimmings, heartworm and microchipping.

 Need: Ashland County residents were seeking a low cost option to help control cat populations either in their own home or in the community with feral cats.